peggyforms/php-sdk/README.md

 ## Get order by hash

 Easily get a order with orderlines by submissionhash or orderhash.
-Use [Webhooks](https://www.peggypay.com/kennisbank/apps/webhooks/introductie) for this.

 ```php
 // Get the HTTP request param